onyx-and-iris/voicemeeter-rb/README.md

 Certain 'special' commands are defined by the API as performing actions rather than setting values.
 The following methods are available:

 - `show` : Bring Voiceemeter GUI to the front
+- `hide` : Hide Voicemeeter GUI
 - `shutdown` : Shuts down the GUI
 - `restart` : Restart the audio engine

-The following properties are write only and accept boolean values.
+The following attributes are write only and accept boolean values.

 - `showvbanchat`: boolean
 - `lock`: boolean